 - Outpatient Counseling – For children and young adults up to age 25 who have mental health issues or exhibiting a variety of problematic behavioral issues.
 Alcohol and Drug Assessment and Treatment Services for youth up to age 18 who have co-occurring mental health disorders with substance abuse.

 - Lorain Intensive Home-Based Treatment – For youth who have severe emotional disturbance and in need of intensive level of mental health treatment to be stable and safe.

 - Community Psychiatric Supportive Treatment (CPST) – wraparound services for children and youth with emotional and behavioral disturbance who have been witnesses of violence, are reunifying with their families and/or are in conflict with their parents.

-- Multisystemic Therapy® (MST) – For youth exhibiting problematic sexual behavior or serious behavioral problems and are at risk of becoming involved with the juvenile justice system.
+- Juvenile Justice Programming – For youth and families currently involved with the juvenile justice system.